PUB HLTH 7031 - Occupational Hygiene and Ergonomics

 Learning & Teaching Activities

-Learning & Teaching ModesAs an online course much of the contact you have with fellow students and staff will be via MyUni.
+Learning & Teaching ModesMuch of the contact you have with fellow students and staff will be online.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that, for this course, you are expected to commit approximately 12 hours per week to private study.
-Lectures for locally-based students may be offered during the Semester.
-Students are encouraged to attend where possible.
-Attendance should be considered as part of the suggested 12 hour study commitment per week.
+Students are encouraged to attend face to face activities where possible.

 Learning Activities Summary

-Topic Lecture Introduction to Ergonomics Ergonomics as a Discipline
+Topic Content Introduction to Ergonomics Ergonomics as a Discipline

 Work related Musculoskeletal Disorders I Hazardous Manual Tasks